-The Environmental Justice Advisory Group advises the MPCA Commissioner on implementation of the MPCA’s environmental justice framework, provide feedback on its effectiveness, and offer suggestions for future improvements.
-This includes:
+The Environmental Justice Advisory Group advises the MPCA Commissioner on implementation of the agency's environmental justice framework, provides feedback on its effectiveness, and offer suggestions for future improvements.

 - Evaluating the effectiveness of the MPCA in implementing our environmental justice framework, including assisting the MPCA in determining ways to measure success.

 - Providing recommendations to the MPCA Commissioner on improvements to policies and procedures to ensure integration of environmental justice principles into the MPCA’s work.